aelassas/wexcommerce/README.md

 <img alt="" src="https://wexcommerce.github.io/content/wexcommerce.png" />
 </p>

-wexCommerce is an eCommerce platform built on top of Next.js.

-wexCommerce was built on top of Next.js to be optmized for SEO so that products can be indexed by search engines.
+wexCommerce is an eCommerce platform SEO optimized with multiple interesting features. wexCommerce is SEO optimized so that products can be indexed by search engines.

 # Features